buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Entities/IfcSurfaceTexture.md

 The _RepeatT_ field specifies how the texture wraps in the T direction.
 If _RepeatT_ is TRUE (the default), the texture map is repeated outside the [0.0, 1.0] texture coordinate range in the T direction so that it fills the shape.
 If _RepeatT_ is FALSE, the texture coordinates are clamped in the T direction to lie within the [0.0, 1.0] range.

 ### Mode
 Mode shall hold the type of map this corresponds to, chosen from the following list: AMBIENT, NORMAL, EMISSIVE, METALLICROUGHNESS, OCCLUSION, SHININESS, SPECULAR, DIFFUSE.
-For more information on which texture maps apply in different lighting models refer to the X3D specification.

 If Mode is omitted, DIFFUSE is assumed.